Christ's words in Luke 23:43 are commonly believed to support the

 to people (i.e., using the word "legô").

-The fact is, there is no reason to reject a certain translation
+There is simply no good reason to reject a certain translation

 based upon the premise that a particular construction must be found in other

-texts in order to be valid grammar.
+texts in order for it to be valid grammar.
 And it is not improbable that Jesus might

 have, on occasion, modified the introductory formula that he used most often

 during his earthly ministry.
 This is, in fact, the case in Luke 4:25.
-Here,
+In this verse we read that Jesus modified the expression and said "ep

 alhtheias de legô humin" ("I say to you in truth").